roblabs/roblabs.github.io/_posts/1970-01-01-paperMaps.md

 ---
 layout: post
 title:  "#paperMaps"
-description: "Microblog on how the print industry creates maps for both print and online."
+description: "Microblog on how the news industry creates maps for both print and online."
 excerpt: "Microblog on how the news industry creates maps for both print and online."
 date:   2017-01-01T00:20:46-08:00
 author: ePi Rational, Inc.